team-team-team/the-document-parser/README.md

-# the-document-parser
+# the-text-parser
-Parses text and extracts key pieces of information.
+Parses text and extracts key pieces of information